 During testing, your doctor may find that you have an underlying medical condition.
 Perhaps your thyroid is overproducing or underproducing the thyroid hormones.
 If this is the case, they can prescribe you medication.
 They may also prescribe medication if you have PCOS.

-Your doctor may recommend that you take hormone injections.
-In order to ovulate, your ovaries must release a mature egg.
-These injections can help support your ovaries.
-There are different hormone injections available, and your doctor will know what is right for you.
+Your doctor may recommend that you take hormone injections to help support your ovaries.
+To ovulate, your ovaries must release a mature egg.
+There are different hormone injections11 available, and your doctor will determine if one is right for you.
 Some are used to block estrogen, reduce insulin, and support testosterone levels, and others are follicle-stimulating hormone injections.

 There are many causes of anovulation.
-Extremes in body weight, excessive exercise and stress can all be causes of anovulation.
+Extremes in body weight, excessive exercise, and stress can all be causes of anovulation.
 Hormonal imbalances, gynecological conditions, and menopause or perimenopause can also be causes of anovulation.

-There is hope after anovulation.
+There is hope for anovulation.
 Working with your doctor, they can determine the cause and provide treatments such as weight and stress management, adjusting your exercise routine, reviewing medications, and providing hormone injections, if needed.